cantikapf/IR-study-companion/_chapters/041-foreign-policy-of-developed-countries/060-us-foreign-policy.md

 title: U.S. Foreign Policy
 slug: us-foreign-policy
 abstract: Keypoints on U.S. Foreign Policy.
+simple_summary: "Diplomacy is basically the art of talking things out instead of fighting.
+Think of diplomats as the 'peacemakers' or 'messengers' who travel to other schools (countries) to make friends, trade things, and say 'please' and 'thank you'."
 ---

-US foreign policy has evolved considerably since the country's founding, shaped by changing geopolitical realities, values, and domestic politics.
+US **foreign** **policy** has evolved considerably since the country's founding, shaped by changing geopolitical realities, values, and domestic politics.
 But some key goals have remained relatively constant - to protect the homeland, promote economic prosperity, and uphold democratic principles abroad.

 In the 19th century, foreign policy was focused inward - on westward expansion and avoiding entanglements in European affairs.
-This isolationism shifted after the Spanish-American war, with the US emerging as a global power.
+This isolationism shifted after the Spanish-American war, with the US emerging as a global **power**.
 In the 20th century, the US assumed a leadership role in WWI and WWII, then engaged in a global Cold War struggle against communism.

 After the Cold War, policymakers debated America's role in the post-Soviet world.
 The Clinton administration focused on open markets, democracy promotion, and multilateral engagement.
 After 9/11, counterterrorism became the top priority under President Bush.
 More recently, the US has aimed to pivot toward Asia while grappling with crises in the Middle East.